 Looking for simple Easter craft ideas?
 Download our free Easter egg printable and check out these fun projects that you can do at home with your kids!
 Use the template as a colouring page or pick a craft suitable for your child’s age or skill level!

 This post may contain affiliate links, which means we may receive a commission, at no extra cost to you, if you make a purchase through a link.
 We only endorse products, services and merchants that we have personally used/tested and consider of the highest quality standard.
 Please see our full disclosure for further information.

 Ever since our three-year-old spotted some plastic eggs at the dollar store a little while back, she’s been really excited about any crafts and activities involving Easter eggs!
 (She’s even been hiding round and egg-shaped toys all around the house and taking her younger siblings on “Easter egg hunts” to find them.)

 Colouring is one thing you can do with this printable, but there are so many other possibilities!
-Download the files using the form at the bottom of this article, then scroll to find ideas suitable for every age group!
+So download the files using the form below, then scroll down to find ideas suitable for every age group!

 1. Easter Egg Colouring

 The most obvious thing you can do with this template is to simply print it out and let your kids colour the eggs using crayons, markers, pencils, pastels, paint or anything else they can think of!

 Once your kids are done colouring the eggs, feel free to cut them out and glue them onto another piece of paper (and help your kids practice their scissor skills in the process) or use them to make an Easter garland!
 Cutting them out has the advantage of making them look nice and neat if your kids haven’t yet mastered colouring within the lines!

 2. Easter Egg Chalk Tracing

 Just print out the template on black construction paper and the ink should leave a visible outline.
 Then, have your kids use that outline to practice tracing the Easter egg design with brightly-coloured chalk!